What Commandments should Christians keep?

 Let us follow Jesus wholeheartedly so that we may receive the crown of life (Jam 1:12).
 Let us not be lukewarm because Jesus said in the Revelation of John:

 12 And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
 13 I am Alpha and Omega, the beginning and the end, the first and the last.
 14 Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city.
 (Rev 22:12–14)

 The Mosaic law does not have to be kept, but we should abstain from idolatry, from eating blood or meat that is not exsanguinated and from fornication.
 Fornication includes adultery, divorce, sex before marriage, sex during menstruation, sex among men, incest and sex with animals.

 Eating pork or other unclean animals is an abomination in God’s eyes.
 But we should glorify God with our body which is a temple of the Holy Spirit.

-We don’t have to tithe, but we should honor God with our possessions and the firstfruits of our income.
+We do not have to tithe, but we should honor God with our possessions and the firstfruits of our income.
 We should also support the poor and God’s servants.